JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7980 days**.

-And here is a just a random fact -  **Some species of dolphin sleep with one eye open**.
+And here is a just a random fact -  **Totally Hair Barbie is the best selling Barbie of all time.
+It sold over ten million units**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)